gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 Teams that have both a project and operational load usually have an idea of how much of each type is acceptable.
 50% is the example in SRE as a good number for the _maximum_ amount of time that should be dedicated to operational load.

 Lots of teams get very good at handling tickets and oncall.
-The real challenge is doing this so you don’t stress people out and carve out “make time” for them.
+The real challenge is doing this so you don’t stress people out and carve out “make time” (i.e. time spent on more creative tasks or projects) for them.

 double-meta-tl;dr-bullet-points: